 The tiny dust and smoke particles can enter your mouth leaving your throat very dry.
 This can, in turn, cause severe coughing and throat irritation.
 The best way to combat that is by keeping yourself constantly hydrated.
 Apart from that the toxins inhaled and absorbed by the skin put a lot of pressure on the kidneys and can create health complications.

-Water helps in flushing out these toxins out of your body.
+Water helps in flushing out these toxins from your body.
 Set an hourly alarm to remind yourself to drink water even when you are busy at work.
 Also, make sure to carry a bottle of water with you whenever you head outside and sip on it whenever you get an opportunity.
 Apart from drinking at least 2 liters of water every day, you should also avoid drinks that cause dehydration such as coffee and alcohol.

 Avoid Physically Demanding Outdoor Chores:

 The high concentration of pollutants in the air can severely damage your respiratory system.
 This is why when trapped in the haze attack you should stay indoors.
 If you perform physically demanding outdoor exercises or chores during the haze you inadvertently end up inhaling high quantities of airborne particles.
-This is also aggravated by the fact that strenuous tasks cause you to breath heavier which results in taking in more pollutants every time you inhale.
+This is also aggravated by the fact that strenuous tasks cause you to breathe heavier which results in taking in more pollutants every time you inhale.

 Wash Your Face And Hand At Regular Intervals: